 Media Outlets - Balkanmedia

 Croatia has too many media outlets for such a small market.
 The media is run by the state and private owners whose identity, especially in printed media, is largely unknown.
 Nowadays public and commercial broadcasting stations are present, which hold national, local and regional concessions.
-Parallel to the global development of technology, the internet is also developing and becoming an important segment of informing the public.
+Parallel to the global development of technology, the internet has also become an important segment of informing the public.

 Radio and Television

-In 1926 the first radio station in Croatia was launched.
-In 2011 there were 148 radio stations in Croatia 4 stateowned stations and 144 private stations (www.dzs.hr, 2014).
+In 1926, the first radio station in Croatia was launched.
+In 2018, there were 144 radio stations in Croatia, 18 public stations, 11 non-profit and 115 private stations (www.dzs.hr, 2019).
 The most-listened-to radio station in Croatia is a commercial station.
-In 1956 the television starts to broadcast its program.
-In 2011 there were 21 television services, out of which one was a public broadcasting service and 21 were private (www.dzs.hr, 2014).
+In 1956, the television started to broadcast its programme.
+In 2018, there were 30 television services, out of which one was a public broadcasting service and 29 were private (www.dzs.hr, 2019).
 The most watched television is a commercial television station.
-Since 2011 99% of Croatia’s territory has digital signal.
+Since 2011, 99 percent of Croatia’s territory has digital signal.

-In Croatia the internet started to develop in 1996 and today more than 50 percent of the population is using it.
-The internet penetration rate is near the European average.
+The internet started to develop in 1996 and today about 92 percent of the population are living in a household with internet connection, making Croatia the country with the highest internet penetration in the region.
+It is slightly above Europe’s average internet penetration level.
 Due to the arrival of the internet, the circulation of printed media has declined, while social networks and blogs have become a very important, but very poor source of information for journalists.
 According to the data presented by the Electronic Media Agency in June 2014, there are 150 registered Internet portals in Croatia (www.emediji.hr/hr/, 2014).

 Marin Bukvić, University of Zagreb

 2020 adjusted by Luise Mosig, KAS Media Programme South East Europe